A People's History of Europe

 A concise people’s history of Europe spanning from the First World War to today

-From the Russian Revolution, through May '68 and the Prague Spring, to the present day, we hear from feminists, trade unionists, conscientious objectors and activists and learn of immigration struggles, anti-colonial conflicts and labour movements.
+From the Russian Revolution, through May '68 and the Prague Spring, to the present day, we hear from workers, trade unionists, conscientious objectors and activists and learn of revolutions, labour movements, immigration struggles and anti-colonial conflicts.
 Cutting against the grain of mainstream histories, this is a history of Europe told from below.

 Containing new and fascinating insights, Raquel Varela paints a different picture of the European story; one where ordinary Europeans are active agents of their own history.

-Raquel Varela is a Professor at New University of Lisbon, and Senior Visiting Professor at the Fluminense Federal University.
+Raquel Varela is a labour historian, researcher and Professor at New University of Lisbon, and Honorary Fellow at the International Institute for Social History.
 She is also president of the International Association of Strikes and Social Conflicts and co-editor of its journal.
 She is the author of A People's History of the Portuguese Revolution (Pluto, 2018).

-1. The War of the Wars, the Revolution of Revolutions, 1917
+1. The War of Wars, the Revolution of Revolutions, 1917

 4. The 1945 European Social Pact

-6. Crisis and Revolution: from May 1968 to the Carnation Revolution
+6. Crisis and Revolution: From May 68 to the Carnation Revolution

 7. The End of the Social Pact (1981–2018)